 Supplemental Emergency Medicine Experience (SEME)

-This program is provided in the spring (April-June) and fall (September-December).
+This program is provided twice throughout the year.

-elearning modules addressing key clinical areas in Emergency Medicine available on DFCM Open.
+E-learning modules addressing key clinical areas in Emergency Medicine are available here.

 - 2022 College of Family Physicians of Canada, Continuing Professional Development (CPD) Program Award

 - 2016 Wightman-Berris Academy, Anderson Award for Program Innovation and Development, University of Toronto

 - 2014 DFCM Award of Excellence: Excellence in Course/Program Development and Coordination

 "The SEME program is the best 3 months of education I’ve received in my medical career thus far.
 I work as a full scope rural physician and required dedicated time to focus on resuscitation and airway management for my ER shifts.
 The program was accommodating in every manner, allowing me to seek the opportunities necessary to meet these goals.
 The faculty is comprised of highly skilled ER physicians who clearly have a passion for medical education but also strive to target knowledge with a rural emphasis.
 The weekly simulations/didactic sessions provided a structured approach to resuscitations and are likely one of the best features of SEME.
 All the educational sites are familiar with the SEME Program and the ER staff ensure high yield experiences because of this familiarity.
 I would highly recommend this program to physicians working in rural ER and wanting to improve a focused skillset.
 It is a high yield and fast-paced 3 months!
 Everyone involved is there to ensure success for each participant."